A Complete Guide to Google Search Console

 A query is the search phrase or keywords for which your site link appeared on a SERP.
 The default view shows up to the top 1000 individual queries made within the last three months.
 However, you can filter and compare query dimensions in the following three parameters for the top 1000 searches.

 - Query Not Containing

 The page dimension shows up to the top 1000 URLs for all metrics.
 You can set, filter, and compare page dimensions in the following three parameters.

 - URL is Exactly (as a certain keyword)

-Country dimension refers to tall most all countries where link to your site had clicks and/or impressions.
+Country dimension refers to almost all countries where links to your site had clicks and/or impressions.
 You can filter and compare the country view like other dimensions.

 This dimension refers to the following three types of devices by which your site got clicks and/or impressions.

 Like other dimensions, you can also filter and compare device wise searches.

 Search appearance dimensions inform you about the special appearances of your pages in search results.
 Google support the following 15 special search appearance features:

 AMP on-rich results link to your basic HTML AMP pages without any graphics optimized for view through slow internet connections for mobile searches.
 A typical example is: